sisrfeng/coc-wiki/Install-coc.nvim.md

 **Warning:** Don't create `.watchmanconfig` file in your home directory.

 **Note:** watchman can use a lot of memory!
-Run `watchman watch-del-all` in your shell to free some.
+Run `watchman watch-del-all` in your shell to free some memory.

 ## Automation script